 Does your website need to be beautiful?
 Beauty is in the eye of the beholder.
 The design of your website needs to help fulfill the goals you set.
 Your message should come across loud and clear.
 The design should be on-brand and well-thought-out.
 But more importantly, your site should be clear and easy to use for everyone.
 Accessibility is not something you should scrimp on.

-User experience is not only how it looks, but also how it feels.
-It’s about giving users a joyful experience, something they can remember.
+User experience is not only how something looks, but also how it feels.
+It’s about giving users a joyful experience, something they will remember.
 UX is also not letting users wait long for your pages to load, getting them frustrated because they can’t read the text on your site thanks to your color scheme or they can’t hit the buttons on your mobile site.
-How can I turn frustration into happiness?
+Think to yourself: how can I turn frustration into happiness?

 And happy user might just have higher buyer intent, so get those CTAs in order!

-User-centered, not company-centered.
-Good content helps your users accomplish their goals and you offer this content at exactly the right moment, while keeping the business goals firmly in sight.
-To be able to do this, you need to know your user inside out, as I mentioned earlier.
+Be user-centered, not company-centered.
+Good content helps your users accomplish their goals and you want to offer this content at the right moment while keeping the business goals firmly in sight.
+To do so, you need to know your user inside out, as I mentioned earlier.
 Understand them, understand their behavior and focus your content on that.
 The content you offer should be clear and easy to understand by using the same language the users knows well.
 Try to bring something unique to the table.
 Do research and present original reporting.

-2019 is the year mobile traffic blah blah, we know the score.
-Mobile is it.
-If your site is not mobile-friendly by now, well, you know, it should, so get to it.
+For the last couple of years, mobile traffic has kept growing and growing.
+If your site is not mobile-friendly by now, you should get to it and work on your mobile SEO.
 But if your site has been mobile-friendly for a while, it is time to start looking at building your next site mobile-first.

 For years, search engines tried to read content on pages to determine what that page is about.
 They need that content to be able to match the search query with the indexed pages that give the best answers to this query.
 Turns out that truly understanding what something on a page is or means, is harder than it seems, especially for machines.
 Search engines need a little guidance to discover the true meaning of elements on a page.
 Enter, structured data in Schema format.